AthN3090/Pin-up/README.md

 Step 2: Strting the server
 * Open Nodejs terminal inside the 'server' folder of the project.
-* Edit the server file, Add your secondary email details.
+* Edit the server file, Add your secondary email details to the following code in the file.
 ```
 function notifyUser(email,url){